 About the project

 Cycling is an increasingly popular mode of travel in cities due to the great advantages that it offers in terms of space consumption, health and environmental sustainability.
-Yet, the low perceived safety of cyclists is a major hurdle to the desired uptake of cycling as an alternative to the private car, with a particular source of hazard originating from the interaction of cyclists with motorised traffic at low speeds in urban areas.
-Accident numbers, unfortunately, confirm this perception as reality: in 2022 there were as many as 85 cyclist fatalities in Britain, and these were only a small part of a staggering 15,689 cyclist casualties in the same year.
+Yet, the low perceived safety of cyclists is a major hurdle to the desired uptake of cycling as an alternative to the private car, with a particular source of hazard appearing to originate from the interaction of cyclists with motorised traffic at low speeds in urban areas.

-This PhD project will address this gap through a three-pronged approach:
+The aim of this PhD project is to address this gap through a three-pronged approach:

 To this end, it is planned to nurture the potential of key research facilities available at the Transportation Research Group (TRG), such as a fully instrumented vehicle and bicycle for field data collection, and a driving simulator or a 360-degree virtual reality facility for validation.